ethan-nelson/osmtaskingmanagertour/README.md

 osmtaskingmanagertour
 =====================

-Pictorial walk-through of the HOT Tasking Manager.
+Kind of ugly pictorial walk-through of the HOT Tasking Manager v2.